 › Slovak Republic › Publications & Documents

 English, , 116kb

-This note, taken from Chapter 3 of Economic Policy Reforms: Going for Growth 2009, contains information about the progress in implementing reforms in line with the 2008 priorities for the Slovak Republic.
+This note is taken from Chapter 3 of Economic Policy Reforms: Going for Growth 2010.

 The OECD Working Group on Bribery sharply criticised the Slovak Republic’s failure to bring its anti-bribery law on corporate liability into line with its international obligations under the OECD Anti-Bribery Convention.

 This seminar looked at the experience of former communist countries and their achievements 20 years after the fall of the Berlin Wall.